-The lipid profile blood test reports the levels of cholesterol and triglycerides in the blood steam.
-This is what the medical community believes the ranges should be but the most important thing to consider is the ratio of LDL to HDL cholesterol which should be around 2:1.
+The lipid profile blood test reports the levels of cholesterol and triglycerides in the bloodstream.
+Healthcare organizations have established a set range for total, bad LDL and good HDL cholesterol as well as triglycerides, but the most important thing to consider when looking for how to lower cholesterol naturally is the ratio of LDL to HDL cholesterol, which should be around 2:1.
+(1, 2)

 |Below 200 mg/dL||Desirable|

 |200-239 mg/dL||Borderline high|

 |240 mg/dL and above||High|